yongwookim1/UUEF/README.md

 ## Simply get the sample models for example

-Trianing is not our contribution range, we give the weight files of each model.
+Training is outside the scope of this work; we provide the model weight files for evaluation.

 Put these sample models in pretrained_model file.